Helping your homeschool teen with high school writing

 - To prepare your student for college entrance exams and other timed writing situations, make sure to assign timed essays at least every other week.

-- Keeping in mind her maturity and attention span, spend about 1 hour per day on writing.
+- Keeping in mind maturity and attention span, spend about 1 hour per day on writing.

 Promote Independence but Remain Involved

 When our children become teens, it’s easy to think: “They’re getting older.
 I’ll back off and let them take responsibility.”
 There will come a time to step back.
-But that time comes when your child has proven herself trustworthy and reliable.
+But that time comes when your teen has proven himself trustworthy and reliable.

-Even with such a dependable child, you’ll still need to monitor her work.
+Even with such a dependable child, you’ll still need to monitor his work.
 As part of your involvement: